Skip advert

 Advertisement

 The Morgan Plus Four has been on our roads for over 70 years, and while the latest iteration has been tweaked in almost every area, it hasn’t lost its iconic silhouette.
 Available to order now from £62,500, the new model comes with an updated interior, mild exterior design tweaks and a suspension overhaul.
-The first cars are set to enter production next month.
+First cars went into production earlier this year, and even US buyers will be able to get their hands on one for the first time.

 Advertisement - Article continues below